 - (1) Private sector figures are based on areas for which grants were paid during the year.
-Estimate of areas planted without grant aid are also included (where possible), although non grant aided planting may be under-represented in the figures.
-Figures for grant-aided planting under Rural Development Contracts in Scotland relates to calendar years. - (2) The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed. - (3) Includes woodland restocked by natural regeneration. - (4) Restocking by natural regeneration in non-clearfell areas may be under-represented in the above table.
+Figures for grantaided planting under Rural Development Contracts in Scotland relates to calendar years. - (2) Estimates of areas planted without grant aid are also included (where possible) up to 2009-10, but no estimates are available since then.
+As a result, the reported figures are likely to under-estimate the true level of planting activity. - (3) The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed. - (4) Includes woodland restocked by natural regeneration. - (5) Restocking by natural regeneration in non-clearfell areas may be under-represented in the above table. - (6) Figures are provisional.